Care of an Aging Parent: Enhancing the Psychological Journey

 In our attempt to understand what our elderly parents need – we often overstep and project our needs.
 A new Pew Research survey reveals that our projected expectations are not accurate for our parents.
 Research suggests that until you reach their age you really can’t know how it feels.

-- Research revealing the U-bend of happiness tells us that past middle age there seems to be growing happiness into the later years that occurs regardless of money, employment status or children.
+- Research revealing the U-bend of happiness tells us that middle age is actually the most stressful.
+From there on, there seems to be growing happiness into the later years- regardless of money, employment status or children.

-One of the most important aspects of caregiver self-care is a balance of work, family, play and caregiving.
+One of the most important aspects of self-care as a caregiver to your parent is balance of family,work, play and caregiving.

 - A recent study on woman caregivers of elderly parents, found that while the overload was greatest with women caregivers who had careers and partners, this group had the lest resentment about caregiving and the greatest reported life satisfaction.